 Family: I'm married to Rev. Meredith Manning Brown.
-I have two teenaged daughters, Joy and Charis, and a cat named Splat.
+I have one daughter in college and one in high school.
+I also live with a cat named Splat

 Background and Experience:

 Formal Education and Significant Continuing Education:

 - Doctor of Ministry, Community Organizing, Garrett Evangelical Seminary, 2018 - Master of Divinity, Boston University School of Theology, 1996 - Bachelor of Arts, University of Evansville, 1993 - Certified New Church Coach, Path 1 Discipleship Ministries